GeminiDRSoftware/astrodata/CONTRIBUTING.md

 Otherwise, the process is basically the same; contributers weight in, the situation is discussed as needed, and at the end of the discussion the code is improved.
 There's no "finality" to a PR.
 There is always time to dicuss the changes as carefully as with an issue.

-If this still feels too complicated or intimidating,
+If this still feels too complicated or intimidating, feel free to raise an issue or contact a maintainer directly.

 **See [GitHub's guide to contributing through PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)** for more information about how to start a PR.

+## Contacts

+While it is preferred you contribute using one of the above methods, if discretion is required or you are having trouble please do not hesitate to reach out to one of the core maintainers directly:

+### Maintainers
++ Teal (dillon.teal@noirlab.edu)